merenlab/merenlab.org/courses/PFLS/index.md

 GC Content (%): ______
 ```

 Except where the blanks are, of course, which should be replaced with actual numbers your script will calculate for a given FASTA file.
-The GC-content
+Most of the metrics should be self-explanatory, but for anyone who doesn't know, the GC-content is the proportion of 'G' and 'C' nucleotides in a set of sequences (represented as a percentage).

 Once you are done with your script, please commit it to a GitHub repository called `PFLS`, and put it in a directory called `EXC-003`, with the file name `fasta-file-processor.sh`.